aws-samples/aws-iot-device-provisioning-via-sideload-reg-codes-with-s3-upload/README.md

 A sample Docker environment file has been included if you choose to run the client in Docker.

-Finally, you'll need to download the Amazon Root CA server certificate from [here](https://www.amazontrust.com/repository/AmazonRootCA1.pem).
-Make sure to store it in the same directory as the IoT Client.
-It's especially important to make sure to do this *before* you build your Docker image if that's the runtime you choose to use.

 #### Option A - Running natively in Python:

+1. Download the AWS IoT CA server certificate from [here](https://www.amazontrust.com/repository/AmazonRootCA1.pem) and store it in `client` directory.
+This will be used by the IoT client to trust the AWS IoT Core Device Gateway.

-You'll need to make sure the correct environment variables mentioned above are configured.
+2. Make sure the correct environment variables mentioned above are configured.
 The exact commands to do this might vary slightly between operating systems and runtime environments.
 But generally in standard Linux/Unix shells it's accomplished by running `$ export <KEY>=<VALUE>` for each environment variable.

-With environment variables set, you're ready to start the client.
+3. With environment variables set, you're ready to start the client.
 The Python client requires no arguments passed to it.

 `python iot_client.py`

 #### Option B - Running in Docker

-For running with docker, you'll need to build the container locally using the included Dockerfile.
+1. For running with docker, you'll need to build the container locally using the included Dockerfile.

 `docker build -t <use any image tag name here> .`

-Make sure the previously mentioned environment file has the correct values set and then `docker run` with the following command:
+2. Make sure the previously mentioned environment file has the correct values set and then `docker run` with the following command:

 `docker run -p 5000:5000 --env-file docker.env -it <image tag>`